Joe-Degs/Joe-Degs.github.io/_posts/2022-06-14-testing-mic.markdown

 *satisfying picture of vim in my centos vm*

 ## Introduction
+*Welcome to the blog, your presence is much appreciated.
+Now have your seat and lets get started.
+Time is far spent.*

-Welcome to the blog.
-This blog is about a lot of things most of which I do not know about yet.
-There's going to doing a little bit of everything, lowlevel/embeded programming, socket programming, some backend engineering stuff probably, web development hopefully and many other things I can't think of right now.
+This blog is about a lot of things, things I'm hoping to learn.
+There's going to be a little bit of everything, lowlevel and embedded programming for linux systems, network and socket programming, web development hopefully and many other things I can't think of right now.

 Most of what I write about will be me trying to figure out how something that already exists works and maybe trying to implement the thing myself.